OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 - DatabaseServerName: `#{Project.MySql.Database.ServerName}`
 - SkipTests: `true`

-If you’re not familiar with the #{} syntax used for the variable value, it’s used for variable replacement in Octopus Deploy.
+If you’re not familiar with the #{} syntax used for the variable value, Octopus Deploy uses this for variable replacement.

 Skipping the tests was necessary as the tests attempt to connect to the database backend.
 Since we are making them variables for our deployment process, the connection attempt will fail and fail the build entirely:

 ![](ado-project-variables.png)

 You’ll note that there are two additional variables defined; `MajorVersion` and `MinorVersion`.
 I use these variables to create my Build Number format within ADO.
-To set this, click on the Options tab and fill in the Build number format, I used `$(MajorVersion).$(MinorVersion).$(Year:yy)$(DayOfYear).$(Date:Hmmss)`:
+To set this, click the Options tab and fill in the Build number format, I used `$(MajorVersion).$(MinorVersion).$(Year:yy)$(DayOfYear).$(Date:Hmmss)`:

 ![](ado-build-number-format.png)